 With the flu season officially here, to protect yourself and your family, it’s important to know exactly what the flu is and how you can catch it.
 But more importantly, you should know the best ways to prevent it because the flu can strike anyone, no matter how healthy they are.

 Not to be confused with the stomach flu, the flu is actually seasonal influenza, a contagious respiratory illness caused by influenza A or B viruses.
 The flu attacks the body infecting your nose, throat, and lungs.
 Anyone can catch the flu, but infection rates are generally highest among children.

 How do you catch the flu?

 The flu is spread from one person to another.
-When an infected person sneezes, coughs, or even talks, germs in tiny drops of fluid can travel up to six feet away infecting those in their path.
+When an infected person sneezes, coughs, or even talks, germs in tiny drops of fluid can travel up to six feet away, infecting those in their path.
 Besides spreading from person to person, the flu virus can survive on hard surfaces for up to 48-hours.
-It is possible to catch the virus after contacting surface germs.
+It is possible to catch the virus after contact with surface germs.

 When is Flu Season?

 While you can catch the flu at any point in the year, flu season occurs in the fall and winter months.
 It often begins in October before peaking between December and February and at time lasting until May.

 • Sore throat

 • Runny or stuffy nose

 How to Prevent the Flu